openBackhaul/_PerformanceManagement/README.md

 - Providing an interface for ad-hoc definition or change of aggregation methods and analysis metrics

 ### Components
-The following components are required for implementing the _PerformanceManagement UseCase.
+The following components are required for implementing the _PerformanceManagement UserDemand.

 **New Applications:**
 - [DevicePerformanceManagementDataProcessor](https://github.com/openBackhaul/DevicePerformanceManagementDataProcessor)